els-390/CI-Hackathon1-QuizProject/LUKEREADME.md

     <th>Bug/Issue</th>
     <th>Resolution</th>
   </tr>
-  <td>The Reset button would not apear after last question</td>
+  <td>The Reset button would not appear after the last question.</td>

-  <td>We moved the function into an earlier point in the call list to unsure we called this function first. </td>
+  <td>We moved the function to an earlier point in the call list to ensure this function was called first. </td>
   </tr>

   </tr>
     <td>The answer buttons would not shrink to fit on mobile screen</td>
-  <td>We added media quieries to aid the responsivness</td>
+  <td>We added media queries to aid responsiveness</td>
   </tr>

   </tr>